widgetbook/widgetbook/packages/widgetbook_annotation/README.md

 │  │  ├─ Default (Story)
 ```

-If you require multiple stories for a Widget feel free to define multiple `WidgetbookStory`s per Widget.
+If you require multiple stories for a Widget, feel free to define multiple `@WidgetbookStory`s per Widget.
 The additional Stories will be located in the navigation panel similar to the showcased Story.

 ## WidgetbookTheme

-`WidgetbookTheme` allows developers to annotate the light and dark theme of their app.
-Similar to `WidgetbookStory`, `WidgetbookTheme` is used on methods returning a `ThemeData` object.
+`@WidgetbookTheme` allows developers to annotate the light and dark theme of their app.
+Similar to `@WidgetbookStory`, `@WidgetbookTheme` is used on methods returning a `ThemeData` object.

 ### Constructors

-`WidgetbookTheme` features two constructors `WidgetbookTheme.light()` and `WidgetbookTheme.dark()` for differentiation between the light and dark theme of the app.
+`@WidgetbookTheme` features two constructors `@WidgetbookTheme.light()` and `@WidgetbookTheme.dark()` for differentiation between the light and dark theme of the app.

 ### Example